-- Learn the basic concepts of electrochemistry, electrode potentials that are essential to determine the battery voltage, rate of corrosion and working of analytical instruments. - Use the analytical instruments for chemical analysis.
-Know the working principle and construction of various batteries and their applications. - Apply the knowledge of using different types of nanomaterials, synthesis and their applications. - Understand the green chemistry concepts and extend these ideas to environmental care and sustainability. - Gain awareness on the polymers required for daily usage and their applications in advanced engineering materials such as polymer composites and polymer nanocomposites. - Know the mechanism of corrosion, factors affecting the rate of corrosion and corrosion control methods. - Learn the effect of variables in phase transformations of materials and their correlation to the properties of materials.
-Carryout the determination of water quality using various tests.
+- Learn the basic concepts of electrochemistry, electrode potentials that are essential to determine the battery voltage, rate of corrosion and working of analytical instruments. - Explain the working principle and applications of analytical techniques in chemical analysis. - Master the knowledge of synthesis, applications of nanomaterials and the concepts of alternative energy sources. - Pose the impact of functional polymers to solve the corrosion related environmental and engineering issues. - Acquire the phase related transformations of materials and impart knowledge to assay quality of water.

 Introduction to electrode potential.
 Electrochemical cells: Classification - galvanic cells and electrolytic cells with examples.
 Single electrode potential - definition and origin.
 Derivation of Nernst equation for single electrode potential and effect of temperature and concentration.
 Standard electrode potential - definition, construction and working of a galvanic cell (e.g, Daniel cell).
 E.M.F of a cell - definition, notations and sign conventions.
 Concentration cells - definition, construction, working and derivation of EMF.
 Electrodes: Types of electrodes: Reference electrodes - construction and working of calomel electrode and Ag-AgCl electrode.
-Numerical problems on E, E° and EMF of cells and concentration cells.
-Glass electrode (Ion-selective electrode) - definition, construction and working of glass electrode.
+Numerical problems on E, Eo and EMF of cells and concentration cells.
+Glass electrode (lon-selective electrode) - definition, construction and working of glass electrode.
 Determination of pH using glass electrode.